 Mysterious thermostat settings

-And when we say “mysterious,” we mean nobody in the house will volunteer that they changed the settings without telling anyone else, or that they put the wrong settings in.
+And when we say “mysterious,” we mean nobody in the house will volunteer that they changed the settings without telling anyone else or that they put the wrong settings in.
 The culprit may even be you!
-But this is not a time to find blame: if you discover mistakes on the thermostat programming for your digital or smart thermostat are at fault, you’ve got a quick solution.
+But this is not a time to find blame.
+If you discover mistakes in the thermostat programming for your digital or smart thermostat are at fault, you’ve got a quick solution.

 The case of the tripped breaker

-This is a common air conditioning problem, and we’ve often received calls where it turned out the source of the failed AC was as simple as a tripped circuit breaker.
-When the air conditioner won’t come on at all, check the house’s electrical panel.
+This is a typical air conditioning problem, and we’ve often received calls where it turned out the source of the failed AC was as simple as a tripped circuit breaker.
+Check the house’s electrical panel when the air conditioner doesn’t come on.
 Has any breaker tripped?
 Re-set it, and try the air conditioner again.
 If the problem persists, you might have an electrical malfunction in the AC.
-This requires a professional to fix.
+This requires a professional to fix it.

 The return of the clogged air filter

-Clogged air filters often seem like Comfort Enemy Number One when it comes to air conditioners.
-Leaving the HVAC filter in place for months upon months will lead to a clogged filter, and this can lead to a drop in comfort around the house, low airflow, poor air quality, and even the AC overheating and tripping a breaker.
+Clogged air filters often seem like Comfort Enemy Number One regarding air conditioners.
+Leaving the HVAC filter in place for months upon months will lead to a clogged filter, which can lead to a drop in comfort around the house, low airflow, poor air quality, and even the AC overheating and tripping a breaker.
 Change the filter to see if this improves performance.
 Please make it a regular job to replace the filter during the year.
 We recommend every one to three months.

-You’ve exhausted the other possibilities, and your AC still won’t cool your boiling house?
-No problem, just call us.
+You’ve exhausted the other possibilities, and your AC won’t cool your boiling house?
+No problem, call us.
 We’re already on the way!